USDA-ARS-GBRU/itsxpress-tutorial/ITSxpress-tutorial.md

 3. training the Qiime Classifier
 4. classifying the sequences Taxonomically

+For this tutorial we will be starting with two paired-end samples than have already been demultiplexed into froward and reverse FASTQ files.
+A manifest file which lists the samples, files and read orientation is also used.
+If you have copied the examples files to your computer you will need to change the path in the manifest to the complete path to your data.

 ### Example data
 We will be using two example soil samples from the Fungal ITS1 region.
 They have been subsampled 10,000 read pairs for faster processing.